CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 ![Create the Virtual Machine](../../azure_web_interface_images/Create_VM.png)

+Next, add Contributor Role to Virtual Machine

+Click on the Identity Menu on the left side of the newly created virtual machine.
+Make sure you select the System Assigned Tab at the top of the window.
+Click on the button `Azure Role Assignments`
 For the following figures, additional instructions are needed, as it is unclear where users go to add the contributor role.

-1. Where do you find the Managed Identity options, is the contributor role part of managed identities??

 Figure 6.
 Add Contributor Role to Virtual Machine